Rotary Aviation

 - DZ - Drop Zone

-- Travel Speed - State of the helicopter where it's behaviour resembles that of a plane (>130km/h)
+- Travel Speed - State of the helicopter where its behaviour resembles that of a plane (>130km/h)

 - Balanced State - Flight Behaviour of a helicopter below ~130km/h (depending on helicopter)